technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 04/Lab 04.md

 ## Exercise 4: Create workstream and channel in Dynamics 365 admin center

+This exercise is to configure **Omnichannel capabilities** that route escalated conversations from the AI agent to human agents.

 ### Task 1: Manage a user in Omnichannel for Customer Service

+Access the Dynamics 365 Customer Service admin center and ensure the environment is ready for Omnichannel configuration and agent assignment.

 1. Login to +++https://admin.powerplatform.microsoft.com+++ using your admin tenant credentials.
 Select **Manage** from the left pane.
 Select **CustomerService Trial** environment **under Environments**.